iamkaant/automated_docking/README.md

 After completion of docking, see `output.mol2` in the working directory.
 Use `rec.pdb` from the `dockfiles` directory to visualize the docked pose.

 If docking fails, check `dock/output/OUTDOCK` for the details.

+# Funding
+This work was supported by the Advanced Research Projects Agency for Health (ARPA-H) Award AY1AX000035.